Introduction to IELTS Listening

 - In the paper-based test, you will have 10 minutes at the end of the test to transfer your answers from the question booklet to the answer sheet.
 You must use a pencil to do this.

-- completing a sentence (i.e. you will need to complete notes, summary, or a table)
+- completing information (i.e. you will need to complete notes, summary, or a table)

 - multiple choice questions (there are always 3 choices)